Tierion/lsat-js/README.md

 - Checking if the macaroon is expired
 - Versioning through the Identifier class (also exposed via `lsat-js`) to support future updates to LSAT serialization
+- Adding new first party caveats
+- Listing all caveats on an LSAT's macaroon

 #### Caveat